jamiekaren/liri-node-app/README.md

 This app uses the following APIs:

 1. Spotify
-2. Bands in Town
 3. OMDB

-It also uses to the Axios npm package to grab data from some of these APIs, as well as implementing moment.js and DotEnv.
+It also uses to the Axios npm package to grab data from some of these APIs, as well as implementing DotEnv.

 <hr>